poooi/poi-server/public/update/en-US-beta.md

 - [macOS] TouchBar support
 - [macOS] Vibrant mode support
 - Custom background support
+- Add performance monitor
-- Improvement on startup speed of new window plugins
+- Improvement on startup speed
 - Add an option on new window plugin settings to set whether keep process running in background
   - Disable background process for plugins that have recording function will breaks its recording function
 - Add setting of maximum cache size